-Now if you asked my kids what is their favourite thing ever, they would probably say hugging little furry animals.
-Well, they would probably first say ice-cream and IPads but the furry animals would be right up there.
+Now if you asked my kids what is their favourite thing ever, they would probably say to hug bunnies and other little furry animals.
+Well, they would probably first say ice-cream and iPads but the furry animals would be right up there.
 One of the best places for furry love is Farm in the City.
-It has lots of animals and opportunities to feed them, good facilities – and a lot of people on weekends and holidays.
+It has lots of animals and opportunities to feed them plus good facilities – and a lot of people on weekends and holidays.

 This place is much more than a petting zoo and is tidy and well organised.
 There is a lot of staff around to assist – last time we went they didn’t seem to think there was a problem with kids riding the tortoises, though.
 We generally hang out in the large enclosure with guinea-pigs and bunnies, feeding and hugging them.